pbeens/ICS-Computer-Studies/Python/Lessons/Python-Objects.md

 Add and test at least one appropriate method (function) to the Enemy class.
 Save and submit as:

 - enemy_2.py (note the numbering)

-A handin folder will be created when I return.

 *Handin folder: Python Objects*